mammadova-git/eagle-bank/README.md

 # 🦅 Eagle Bank

 Eagle Bank is a simple banking application built with Java and Spring Boot.
-It provides basic banking operations such as account creation, deposits, withdrawals, and transfers.
+It provides basic banking operations such as user and bank account creation, deposits and withdrawals.
 The project is structured to demonstrate clean architecture principles and RESTful API design.

 ## 📌 Features